mu373/documentation/docs/computation/hpc/intro/jupyter.md

 :::

 <!-- #### Set up SSH config -->
 Open your local terminal, and make sure that you have SSH configurations set up for your computing node and the login node.
 If you have't, add the following lines to `~/.ssh/config` in your local machine.
+[See this page](/docs/computation/unix/ssh) for detailed explanations on setting up and using SSH.

 ```txt title="~/.ssh/config"
 # Login node